 Foundation Tax Accountant

 Jerry graduated from Northern Kentucky University with a Bachelor’s Degree in Accounting, and earning his qualification as a Certified Public Accountant.
 After graduation, Jerry joined the accounting firm founded by his father, James A. Bailer, in 1972, where two of his sisters also work as accountants.
 The Firm is located in Erlanger, Kentucky and services business, personal, nonprofit philanthropy, and fiduciary tax and accounting needs.
-Jerry joined the board in 2012 bringing with him 30 years of experience to his position as the Elsa Sule Foundation Tax Accountant, in addition to serving on the Board of Advisors as well as the Executive and Investment Committees.
+Jerry joined the board in 2012 bringing with him 30 years of experience to his position as the Elsa Sule Foundation Tax Accountant, in addition to serving on the Board of Advisors as well as the Executive compliance, and Investment Committees.
 Jerry volunteers for numerous conservation groups and other civic organizations.
 He has also been a dedicated volunteer with the Erlanger Lions Club since 1989.
 Jerry is active in Exponent Philanthropy and Philanthropy Ohio.

 BETTE C. BRAVO, BSN